Bvqlz/Todo/README.md

 # C++ REST API Todo Application

-A full-stack todo list application built with C++ backend using the Crow framework and a responsive JavaScript frontend.
-This project demonstrates CRUD operations, user authentication, and modern web development practices using C++ for server-side development.
+A full-stack todo list application built with C++ backend using the Crow framework and a JavaScript frontend.
+This project demonstrates CRUD operations, user authentication, and web development practices using C++ for server-side development.

 ## Features